Hello and welcome to the Tap2Earn review.

 Here is a bunch of video testimonials at the Tap 2 Earn page.

-Right off the bat, I see this guy and I know he is an actor from a website called Fiverr (Wiki: Fiverr is an online marketplace for freelance services).
+Right off the bat, I see at least one guy and I know; he is an actor from a website called Fiverr (Wiki: Fiverr is an online marketplace for freelance services).

 He also did some work for other products, for example, Spring Profit, but we can see him also in a Tap 2 Earn “sister-project” called Paid Leaf.